-Delivering a speech to the home faithful in the aftermath of their 3-1 win over Hull City, the 40-year-old paid tribute to Nemanja Vidic, who leaves the club for Inter at the end of this season, before looking ahead after a difficult campaign.
+Delivering a speech to the home faithful in the aftermath of their 3-1 win over Hull City, the 40-year-old paid tribute to both the supporters and club captain Nemanja Vidic, who leaves the club for Inter at the end of this season

 The Welshman said: "I'd just like to say a big thank you from all the players and staff for your support this year.